hannasage/react-toolbelt/README.md

 This repository houses a collection of _Reactive_ tools I've developed over time.
 React uses hooks to let engineers tap into the underlying functions of the library like state and memoization.
-A truly reactive tool is one that taps into these features to create a seamless implementation!
+A truly reactive tool is one that taps into these features to create a clean implementation in your component!
+This often means setting up a few classes and providing a hook to consume them and React-ify your logic.

 # Tools